Questions I frequently am asked

 It is, absolutely.
 Oh, the title to this section?
 "Questions I am frequently asked" sounds more natural, but my idiolect tends toward impish tweaking of both the rules and the counter-rules in the style of that thing Winston Churchill unfortunately never said about prepositions at the end of sentences.
 Once you know the "rules," you can play with them.

 Awe traditionally is fear, respect, wonder.
 Awesome things are usually not fear-inducing these days, but as awesome as your cat may be, you are looking for "aw, cute."
-Some dictionaries have relented on common usage and accept "aww, cute."
-Very common is the variant "awww, cute."
+Some dictionaries have relented and accept "aww, cute."
+Common is the variant "awww, cute."
 "Awwww, cute" even gets 421,000 Google hits.
 For more awesome cuteness, see this blog post from 2010:

 This is not really a question I'm frequently asked, but I was asked at least once.
 The short answer is just don't.
 If you would like a longer answer, I wrote about it here: https://markallenediting.com/2016/04/15/possessive-of-a-title-in-quotes-just-dont/